-Although many iPhone users experience better battery life after the iOS 4.0 update, a number of users have reported decreased battery life after updating.
+Although many iPhone users experience better battery life after the iOS 4.0 update, the number of users have reported decreased battery life after updating.
 A sampling of reports from Apple’s Discussion boards:

 - shafeen: “Losing about 1% battery life every few minutes.”

-- Graham Powell1: “Upgraded 3G last night and bettery useage is through the roof.
-Getting less than an hour from full charge, phone very very hot.”
+- Graham Powell1: “Upgraded 3G last night and battery usage are through the roof.
+Getting less than an hour from the full charge, phone very very hot.”

 Check Internet tethering.
 Some reports indicate that the iPhone may be persistently attempting to establish a tethering connection, thereby draining the battery.
-Navigate to Settings > General > Network and tap Internet Tethering, then tap “cancel” if you it is trying to connect, or turn off tethering altogether.
+Navigate to Settings > General > Network and tap Internet Tethering, then tap “Cancel” if you.
+It’s trying to connect or turn off tethering altogether.
 You may need to turn Wi-Fi off then back on to stop the tethering connection attempts.

 Bad apps to blame?
 Anecdotal evidence suggests that apps incompatible with iOS 4.0 or otherwise problematic under the new release can cause battery drain issues.
 Backup your iPhone in iTunes, then delete apps from the device in groups (you can always sync them back from iTunes later).
 After each group, restart your iPhone and check for the battery drain problem.
 Via this method, you can isolate the problematic app and remove it permanently.